AlehBarushka/alehBarushka/README.md

 <br/>

 ### At the moment i'm:
-  - engaged in mobile cross-platform development on React Native.
+  - engaged in mobile cross-platform development on React Native;
-  - studying mobile development for android on Kotlin
+  - engaged in mobile development for Android using jetpack Compose.

 ### Languages and Tools: